Gazebo (simulator): Development history

 Gazebo was a component in the Player Project from 2002 through 2011.
 In 2011, Gazebo became an independent project supported by Willow Garage.
-In 2012, Open Source Robotics Foundation (OSRF) became the steward of the Gazebo project.
+In 2012, the Open Source Robotics Foundation OSRF) became the steward of the Gazebo project.
 OSRF changed its name to Open Robotics in 2018.

 Gazebo Classic's last major release was version 11, a long-term support release.
 The latest version is 11.15.1, released on December 3, 2024.
 All previously released versions of Gazebo also received long-term support, with minor updates being released for Gazebo 9 and 10 together with the release of Gazebo 11.0.0.
 With Gazebo 11 being released in January 2020, Open Robotics shifted its focus to developing Ignition, a "collection of the open source software libraries designed to simplify the development of high-performance applications", with a target audience of robot developers, designers, and educators.
 The first version of Ignition was released in February 2019.
-In April 2022, following a trademark dispute, the Ignition brand name was retired, and was reverted to Gazebo.
+In April 2022, following a trademark dispute, the Ignition brand name was retired and reverted to Gazebo.
 Gazebo's website refers to the original standalone Gazebo simulator as Gazebo Classic in order to disambiguate it from Gazebo.
 Open Robotics mentioned the need for significant modernization in Gazebo's code, together with the opportunity to move from a monolithic architecture to a collection of loosely coupled libraries.

 It was announced in 2022 that Gazebo Classic would be discontinued in January 2025.
 It was discontinued as planned and replaced with the new fork Gazebo.